 Fuller Theological Seminary is organized into three schools: the School of Theology, School of Psychology and School of Intercultural Studies.
 As a graduate-level institution of higher education, Fuller's three schools offer master's and doctoral degrees, as well as graduate-level certificate programs.
 Master's degree programs include classes from all three schools.

-The resident faculty of Fuller Theological Seminary is composed of more than 100 men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
+The resident faculty of Fuller Theological Seminary is composed of nearly 100 men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
 Members of the seminary faculty have published more than 200 books, as well as numerous chapters or articles in books, periodicals and professional journals.
 Fuller professors serve as officers of professional societies and organizations and as editors of theological and professional journals and series.
 In addition to their teaching ministries at Fuller, they are actively involved in various kinds of ministry with churches.

 Fuller's full-time faculty is supplemented each year by a number of highly-qualified visiting and adjunct faculty members, who enrich the curriculum of the three schools at the Pasadena campus, regional campuses, and online.